sg-tarek/C/README.md

 <h3> Plurality </h3>
 A simple program which determines the winner of a plurality election and prints the name(s) of the winner(s).

+<h3> Runoff </h3>
+A program that runs a runoff election.
+Runoff is a ranked choice voting system.
+It has the benefit to provide a winner that better reflect the voters’ preference.
+To make that work, each voter rank the candidates in a preference list.
+If any candidate has a majority of the first vote preference, that candidate is declared the winner.
+If no candidate has more than 50% of the votes, an instant runoff takes place.